 2007.
 Japanese Language Students' Perceptions on Kanji Learning and Their Relationship to Novel Kanji Word Learning Ability.
 Language Learning 57:1 ► pp. 57 ff.

 Mori, Yoshiko & Hideko Shimizu

 2007.
 Japanese Language Students' Attitudes Toward Kanji and Their Perceptions on Kanji Learning Strategies.
 Foreign Language Annals 40:3 ► pp. 472 ff.

 2013.
 L2 learners' attitudes toward, and use of, mnemonic strategies when learning Japanese kanji.
 The Modern Language Journal 97:4 ► pp. 981 ff.

 Rose, Heath & Lesley Harbon

-This list is based on CrossRef data as of 06 april 2021.
+This list is based on CrossRef data as of 20 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.